Shanxi On a Budget

 You also won't want to miss the views available on the cliffs of Mian Shan.
 This mountain area is sprinkled with temples along the breathtaking cliffs, and scenic walks provide visitors with some of the most relaxing and stunning sights they'll have in all of China.
 The road around the mountain is a moderate hike with buses that take you to the main attractions like Dragon Head Temple and the Sky Ladder.

-And, of course, you have to see a bit of the Great Wall while here.
+And, of course, you have to see a bit of the Great Wall of China while here.
 The dilapidated sections begin to disappear over the top of Horsehead Hill at the Ba Taizi ruins.
 This area is all that remains of the Holy Mother Church built in 1876.
 The front gate and bell tower stand tall as the remains of this once great Gothic church.
 Getting to this remote area is a hike; so grab a few bottles of water.

 If that little taste of the Great Wall wasn't enough, however, visit the Datong City Wall.
 This refurbished wall is still under construction in some parts.
 The city is rebuilding on top of the bricks and stumps the wall had been reduced to.
 This project is not without controversy, but once it lights up at night, you have to admit it's quite a sight to behold.